Tomtores/DuplicateFinder/Readme.md

 - You can mark a file and press "delete" button on keyboard to delete marked file.
 - You can select multiple files using ctrl or shift keys and delete them this way as well.
 Do take care that if you select all the entries in a group, you will be deleting ALL copies of the file from your drive.
 Do this only when you are ceratin all the copies are junk.
 - You can right-click any of the files for following options:
-	- "Open containing folder" - opens new explorer window with the folder the file is located in.
+	- `"Open containing folder"` - opens new explorer window with the folder the file is located in.
 You can asses if this is the folder you want to keep the file in.
 If you do any manual changes to files - deletion, renames, moving folders, please rerun the scan so the program can update the list.
-	- "Add to trashlist" - this will mark the whole folder as trash - all duplicate files in this folder will be deleted once "Mark trash" and "Delete marked" buttons are pressed.
+	- `"Add to trashlist"` - this will mark the whole folder as trash - all duplicate files in this folder will be deleted once "Mark trash" and "Delete marked" buttons are pressed.
 Do note that selection is recursive (all the subfolders are affected).
 If all copies of the duplicate reside in the Trash folder, they will not be touched.
 Program never deletes the last copy (unless you do it manually).
-	- "Add to keeplist" - this option is reverse of the above - all files in this folder will be kept and program will delete any duplicate copies found outside the folder.
+	- `"Add to keeplist"` - this option is reverse of the above - all files in this folder will be kept and program will delete any duplicate copies found outside the folder.
-Once you added folders to Trash/Keep list, press "Mark Trash" button to preview files that will be deleted.
-The list will mark them in ed and sort the files onto top of the list.
-Use "Delete Marked" button to remove the marked items.
+Once you added folders to Trash/Keep list, press `"Mark Trash"` button to preview files that will be deleted.
+The list will mark them in red and sort the files onto top of the list.
+Use `"Delete Marked"` button to remove the marked items.
 You can add folder manually to Keep/Trash list by using the buttons under the lists.
-Or remove them, clear them and sort them.
+Or remove/clear/sort them.

 ## 6. Additional functions:
-- "Mark extra copies within folder" - found in "Actions" menu, this function will find folders that contain multiple copies of same file and mark all but last one for deletion.
-Press "Delete marked" to remove the files.
+- `"Mark extra copies within folder"` - found in `"Actions"` menu, this function will find folders that contain multiple copies of same file and mark all but last one for deletion.
+Press `"Delete marked"` to remove the files.
 Useful if you have multiple copies of "cake recipe.pdf" in your downloads folder.

 ## x.
 How does the file comparing works?